 Like so many others, growing up I never had a specific career goal in mind.
 Even after completing two degrees in my early twenties, I still didn’t know what I wanted to do—and I loved student life.
 It’s a great place to temporarily avoid reality.
 I lived in a bubble, floating between lectures, the library, and campus coffee shops.
 In my youth, there was much I didn’t know or even care to know.
 B

-Explore a range of up-to-date resources, events, and professional development opportunities tailored to the philanthropic sector on The Hub.
+Explore a range of up-to-date resources, events, and professional development opportunities tailored to the philanthropic sector.
 These resources are designed to help professionals enhance their skills, stay informed on industry trends, and strengthen their impact in fundraising, grantmaking, and nonprofit leadership.
-From specialized workshops to certifications and training programs,
+From specialized workshops to certifications and training programs, this sectio

 The Smart Nonprofit's Intro to Hiring a Fractional Fundraiser As a nonprofit leader, you've probably experienced this scenario: Your organization needs experienced fundraising help, but hiring a senior development director feels financially out of reach.
 Meanwhile, hiring junior staff often leads to high turnover and requires significant training time you don't have.
 Sound familia